backstage/backstage/docs/features/software-templates/writing-custom-actions.md

 [built-in actions](./builtin-actions.md).

 > Note: When adding custom actions, the actions array will **replace the
 > built-in actions too**.
+Meaning, you will no longer be able to use them.
-To ensure you can continue to include the builtin
+> If you want to continue using the builtin actions, include them in the actions
-> actions, see below to include them during registration of your action.
+> array when registering your custom actions, as seen below.

 ## Writing your Custom Action